agoodling/research_scraper/README.md

-Andrew Goodling
+Andrew Goodling<br>
-CIS 655 01
+CIS 655 01<br>
-4/16/2025
+4/16/2025<br>
-ReadMe File
+ReadMe File<br>
 This application scrapes research articles from PubMed based on user-supplied keywords and emails daily summaries back to the users.
-It runs on Google Cloud using fully managed services.
+It runs on Google Cloud using fully managed services.<br><br>

 Project Goals:
 •	Allow users to subscribe with an email + topic
 •	Scrape PubMed for articles matching the topic
 •	Send queried emails every day at 11 AM
-•	Automatically trigger using Cloud Scheduler
+•	Automatically trigger using Cloud Scheduler<br><br>

 Technologies used:
 Tool/Service	Purpose